-It's interesting that, if you look up definitions for the word "dream", a lot of times you're going to see something in reference to the images that go through our mind when we're sleeping.
+It's interesting that, if you look up definitions for the word "dream," a lot of times you're going to see something in reference to the images that go through our mind when we're sleeping.
 It's really only when we take a look at some of the word's synonyms that topics like today really start to resonate.
-Synonyms like ideas, thoughts, notions, wishes, desires—these are all things that most of us are referring to when we talk about the dreams that we have in this life.
+Synonyms like ideas, thoughts, notions, wishes, and desires—these are all things that most of us are referring to when we talk about the dreams that we have in this life.

-The irony is, while we usually want to make our "awake ideas" come to fruition, far too many of us literally sleep on them.
+The irony is, that while we usually want to make our "awake ideas" come to fruition, far too many of us literally sleep on them.
 That's really sad because dreams don't come to us for absolutely no reason.
 More times than not, dreams serve quite a profound purpose in our world.
 We've simply got to do what it takes to make them come true.

 If you've got some dreams and you feel like you keep "hitting the wall" when it comes to trying to make them manifest, perhaps this article can connect a few dots for you.
 Life is short.
 Dreams are valid.
 It's important to do all that we can to make them manifest.
 Ready?